Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 What’s With Parallax?

 When you sight in and move your head to gaze slightly, you can tell that it is off if the reticle moves.
-In effect, it makes the reticle blurry, which could change the point of aim.

 If it persists, you won’t get a glimpse of a clear sight picture.
 You need to align the reticle and target at the same focal plane for a sharp sight picture.